 After hiking to Landscape Arch, continue further along the same trail.
 The hike gets steeper and more demanding and even requires some rock scrambling, but it’s absolutely worth it.

 First, visit Navajo Arch and Partition Arch, just above Landscape Arch.
-These arches are less-visited, but really nice.
+These arches are less-visited but are really nice to see.
 We especially enjoyed the shady area at Navajo Arch.
 It’s like an oasis in the desert.

 After that, you can decide to return or hike even further to Double O Arch.
 From there, you can walk back the same way you came or take the primitive trail that loops back.